 All people have certain basic legal rights, including people who have mental illness and people who are in mental health facilities.
 In some cases, these rights can be restricted by a judge or your doctor.
-This handout explains your rights when you are receiving involuntary mental health services.
+This handout covers what you need to know about the rights of people receiving involuntary inpatient mental health services.

 Rights That Cannot Be Restricted